 In an effort to win the business of customers, many credit card companies have cards with enticing offers.
 One such offer is an interest-free introductory period in which you don’t have to pay interest on your purchases for a set period.
 This can be helpful when you want to make a big purchase but you can’t pay for it in cash or if you just need to carry over a balance for a few months.

 Here’s a guide to our top picks for the best credit cards with interest-free introductory periods, how the promotion works and what to look for when shopping for a card.

 Best credit cards with interest-free introductory periods

-We have vetted dozens of credit cards with interest-free introductory periods and here are our top three picks.
+We have vetted dozens of credit cards with interest-free introductory periods and here are our top picks.

 With this BankAmericard option, you get an average length promotional period, cash-back rewards, low fees and extra rewards for Bank of America customers.

 The Blue Cash Preferred credit card from American Express® combines a 15-month 0% APR on balance transfers and purchases with the most generous cash back program for everyday purchases.
 Cardholders receive 6% cash back on US supermarkets, 3% cash back at US gas stations and participating department stores.
 All other purchases receive 1% cash back.
 New members also receive a $150 signup bonus, if they spend $1,000 within the first three months.
 Once the intro rate ends, there is a standard APR that ranges from 12.99% to 21.99%.

 The only catch with the Blue Cash Preferred is it has a $75 annual fee and a 3% balance transfer fee.
 However, the signup bonus and the cash back you can earn, particularly if you’re planning to make large purchases during the 15-month 0% APR period, will easily cover two or more annual fees.